This review is based on my use of Coinbase. I have been a Coinbase user since 2016.

-Coinbase claims to offer a number of security measures, including:
+Coinbase claims to offer several security measures, including:

-- Holding all customer assets 1:1: Meaning, if Coinbase has 1 BTC for you, they actually hold the coin and don’t lend it out.
+- Holding all customer assets 1:1: Meaning, that if Coinbase has 1 BTC for you, they hold the coin and don’t lend it out.

 - Custom funds in cold storage: Coinbase claims to hold customer funds in cold storage, meaning your coins are stored offline.

 - Machine learning: The company monitors unique transactions and pauses them if they look out of the ordinary.